MicrosoftDocs/Viva/Viva/insights/personal/overview/privacy-guide-admins.md

 ## Incremental data

-In a few cases, Personal insights in Viva Insights provides people with *de-identified* information on other people that wouldn't have otherwise been available to them, such as for email read rates.
+In a few cases, Personal insights in Viva Insights provides people with *de-identified* information on other people that wouldn't otherwise be available to them, such as for email read rates.

 ### Email read rates and document open rates